indu95/educational-site/README.md

 *Test Project*

 Please complete the following test project.
 You will find the test site PSD located in the "psd" folder in the root directory.
 The file structure is very simple.
 All of our websites will follow a similar structure as presented in this test project.
-Please place the correct data into the correct file.
+Please place the correct data into the corresponding file.

 For example: